Skip to content

 /context exposes tool-call attribution directly to the developer rather than compressing behind the scenes.
 No other major AI coding harness currently documents an equivalent developer-facing diagnostic.
 The pattern generalizes: any harness that tracks per-tool token contribution can expose the same surface.

 LangChain's Deep Agents framework handles long contexts through auto-summarization but does not surface per-tool token breakdowns.
-Bui (2026) describes OPENDEV's Adaptive Context Compaction, which reduces older observations as usage grows — attribution logic is internal to the compactor, not visible to the practitioner.
+Bui (2026) describes OPENDEV's Adaptive Context Compaction, which reduces older observations as usage grows.
+The attribution logic stays internal to the compactor, not exposed to the practitioner.

 For harnesses without built-in diagnostics, instrument at the tool-call boundary: log token counts before and after each invocation, then aggregate by tool type.